 Firstly, they have built R&D and service centres – live facilities in India.
 They hired mostly local people to show their commitment to the market.
 They realized that India is the second biggest market in the world, so they constructed the second-largest research center here.

-Their positioning was as of “aspirational product” and based their market strategy around that.
+Their positioning was as an “aspirational product” and based their market strategy around that.
 The main focus was on establishing trustful manufacturer-customer relationships.

 Also, if your company is quite big, and it has plans to launch a new product, custom-built CRM might serve as a great help in establishing certain processes.
 It helps increase sales effectiveness, analyze sales, and other ways of customer interaction.